List of Shortland Street characters introduced in 1993: Declan Kennedy

-Declan Kennedy was the dodgy father of Steve Mills (Andrew Binns).
-He arrived in mid-1993 and quickly caught the attention of Jenny Harrison (Maggie Harper), who he trained at the gym.
-Steve was reluctant to the newcomer and the staff soon realised Declan was Steves father.
+Declan Kennedy arrived in mid-1993 and quickly caught the attention of Jenny Harrison (Maggie Harper), who he trained at the gym.Steve Mills (Andrew Binns) was reluctant to the newcomer and revealed to the other staff that Declan was his father.
 Steve blamed Declan for the suicide of his mother but the two eventually patched things up.
+Declan quickly becomes an enemy of Marj Neilson (Elizabeth McRae) when he purchased the Neilson family home, renovated it, and then flipped it for profit.
 Jenny was upset when Declan chose Carrie (Lisa Crittenden) over her and Declan married Carrie in Las Vegas.
-Upon their return, the two purchased the local bar and Declan started to run it.
+Upon their return, Declan purchased a local building and renovated it into a bar for he and Carrie to help bring in some extra money for their family and became the manager, hiring several staff related to the clinic.
 When Carrie gave birth to her three children, Declan offered little support and started to appear withdrawn.
 It soon turned out he had attempted a bank robbery but it had gone terribly wrong.
-He realized his life was in danger and fled New Zealand, leaving Carrie in the wake of his dangerous associates.
+Kirsty reported Declan to the Police resulting his arrest and leaving Carrie and the kids lives in danger from his associates.
+Declan is held on remand, whilst Carrie and children to flee her sister’s home in Adelaide, South Australia.
+In February 1994, in the lead up to his trial date, Declan manages to escape custody and sends a package to Steve explaining that by the time the parcel is received he would be out of the country, and enclosed a locket that once belonged to Steve’s mother.